 Al Caiazza was the child actor/singer who co-starred with Jeanette in Prima Donna.
 He was interviewed over the phone and then spoke at a Mac/Eddy Los Angeles luncheon.
 This excerpt is from Issue #46, in which the entire interview was published.
-The photo below shows Al and Jeanette in 1958.
-Article and photo copyright ©1993, 2006, all rights reserved.
+The photo below shows Al and Jeanette in 1956.
+Article ©1993, 2006, all rights reserved.

 Sharon Rich: How did Prima Donna come about for you?

-Al Caiazza: It was 1958.
-I had done a couple of other films, Good Morning, Miss Dove with Jennifer Jones and Robert Stack, and then I was in The Private War of Major Benson with Charlton Heston.
+Al Caiazza: I had done a couple of other films, Good Morning, Miss Dove with Jennifer Jones and Robert Stack, and then I was in The Private War of Major Benson with Charlton Heston.
 I was real briefly in The Man With the Grey Flannel Suit with Gregory Peck.
+[He also appeared in an I Love Lucy episode.]
 And then I did some singing on the side.
 That what I really did was sing.
 When I was very young my father took me around singing everywhere.

 My agent said, “Listen, why don’t you go to the Hal Roach Studio?
 They’re looking for some young 13-14 year old to sing.” ….There must have been 5-600 boys lined up outside.
 Some father came out and said to my dad, “You know who’s inside listening to all the boys?….It’s Jeanette MacDonald.”